Redlands Fall Photo Contest - Home Edition

 'Miraflores' House and Gardens West Highland Avenue

-FIFTH PLACE - David Card: Brunch for two at Greensleeves Steakhouse.
+FIFTH PLACE - David Card

 "I like to drive around Redlands and photograph random homes as I come upon them.
 This one truly surprised me, I never knew it existed and I love the colors.
 Hope this is award worthy."
 David J. Card